-German discounter Lidl starts hiring for U.S. store launch
+German discounter Lidl starts hiring for U.S. stores launch

 It is looking for properties in East Coast states between Pennsylvania and Georgia, with 80 sites under consideration or construction already, according to Planet Retail.

 Lidl could exceed $2 billion in sales by the end of its second full year of operations and almost $9 billion by 2023, consultants Kantar Retail forecast.
-It expects Lidl to have over 400 stores up and down the East Coast within a few years.
+It expects Lidl to have over 400 stores on the East Coast within a few years.

-Lidl and Aldi have become giants by keeping prices low with a strategy of selling mostly own-brand goods in no-frills stores with minimal staff.
+Lidl and Aldi have become giants by selling mostly own-brand goods in no-frills stores with minimal staff.

-However, both chains have struggled recently in their home market as German shoppers have shifted to mainstream supermarkets, prompting the discounters to offer more brands and invest in sprucing up their stores, while also expanding abroad.
+However, both chains have struggled recently in their home market as German shoppers have shifted to mainstream supermarkets, prompting the discounters to offer more brands and spruce up their stores, while also expanding abroad.

-Lidl saw its sales rise 9.5 percent to 64.6 billion euros ($68.7 billion) in the fiscal year to the end of February.
+Lidl's sales rose 9.5 percent to 64.6 billion euros ($68.7 billion) in the fiscal year to the end of February.
 The Schwarz group that owns Lidl and the Kaufland hypermarket chain plans to invest 6.5 billion euros in the current fiscal year.

 Based in Neckarsulm in southern Germany, Lidl is owned by Germany's richest man, Dieter Schwarz, son of the company's founder Josef Schwarz.

-(Reporting by Emma Thomasson, editing by David Evans)
+Reporting by Emma Thomasson, editing by David Evans/Ruth Pitchford